To pull yourself together, first you must pull yourself apart

 It may be easier to think of this as two journeys.
 American spiritual teacher Gary Zukav popularized the notion of ‘the journey from the head to the heart’.

 But that only resolves the first imbalance that Laing identified—“heart severed from head.”
 The dissociation between the heart, head and genitals remains.
-I’ve written about this in The journey from the genitals to the heart.

 This is why pulling ourselves apart is so hard.
 You can’t do it from your mind.
 You must solve problems at their source: think your way out of logic issues, feel your way out of emotional issues and screw your way out of sexual ones.